adoptium/mirror-scripts/README.md

 **Note For Developers:** Any Adoptium Patches must be done on the "release" branch, they will be auto-merged nightly into "dev".

-The script merges the appropriate latest merged "master" branch code into both "dev" and "release", it also ensures all the "AdoptOpenJDK Patches" from the "release" branch are merged into the "dev" branch.
+The script merges the appropriate latest merged "master" branch code into both "dev" and "release", it also ensures all the "Adoptium Patches" from the "release" branch are merged into the "dev" branch.

 The flow for the merge process is:
 ```